-At the age of 22, Prof Hawking was given only a few years to live after being diagnosed with a rare form of motor neurone disease.
+At the age of 22, Prof Hawking was given only a few years to live after being diagnosed with a rare form of motor neuron disease.
 The illness left him in a wheelchair and largely unable to speak except through a voice synthesizer.

 - Born on 8 January 1942 in Oxford, England.

-- Earned place at Oxford University to read natural science in 1959, before studying for his Ph.D. at Cambridge.
+- Earned a place at Oxford University to read natural science in 1959, before studying for his Ph.D. at Cambridge.